 REGISTER ADDRESS BIT LABEL DEFAULT DESCRIPTION

-0000011 1:0 FMT 00 Interface Format Select:
+0000011 1:0 FMT 00 Interface format Select

-Interface Control [1:0] 00 : Right justified mode
+Interface Control [1:0] 00 : right justified mode

-01: Left justified mode
+01: left justified mode

-10: I 2 S mode
+10: I S mode

 11: DSP (early or late) mode

-In left justified, right justified or I^2S modes, the LRP register bit controls the polarity of LRCLK.
-If this bit is set high, the expected polarity of LRCLK will be the opposite of that shown in Figure 11, Figure 12 and Figure 13.
+In left justified, right justified or IS modes, the LRP register bit controls the polarity of LRCLK.
+If this bit is set high, the expected polarity of LRCLK will be the opposite of that shown Figure 11, Figure 12 and Figure 13.
 Note that if this feature is used as a means of swapping the left and right channels, a 1 sample phase difference will be introduced.
 In DSP modes, the LRP register bit is used to select between early and late modes.

 REGISTER ADDRESS BIT LABEL DEFAULT DESCRIPTION

-0000011 2 LRP 0 In left/right/I 2 S Modes:
+0000011 2 LRP 0 In left/right/I S modes:

 Interface Control LRCLK Polarity (normal)

-0 : Normal LRCLK polarity
+0 : normal LR 0 : normal LRCLK polarity

-1: Inverted LRCLK polarity
+1: inverted LRCL 1: inverted LRCLK polarity

-In DSP Mode:
+In DSP mode:

 0 : Early DSP mode

 1: Late DSP mode

-By default, LRCLK and DIN1/2/3 are sampled on the rising edge of BCLK and should ideally change on the falling edge.
-Data sources that change LRCLK and DIN1/2/3 on the rising edge of BCLK can be supported by setting the BCP register bit.
-Setting BCP to 1 inverts the polarity of BCLK to the inverse of that shown in Figure 11, Figure 12, Figure 13, Figure 14, and Figure 15.
+By default, LRCLK and DIN1/2/3/4 are sampled on the rising edge of BCLK and should ideally change on the falling edge.
+By default, LRCLK and DOUT are sampled on the rising edge of BCLK and should ideally change on the falling edge.
+Data sources that change LRCLK and DOUT on the rising edge of BCLK can be supported by setting the BCP register bit.
+Data sources that change LRCLK and DIN1/2/3/4 on the rising edge of BCLK can be supported by setting the BCP register bit.
+Setting BCP to 1 inverts the polarity of BCLK to the inverse of that shown in Figure 11, Figure 12, Figure 13, Figure 14, Figure 15 and Figure 16.

 REGISTER ADDRESS BIT LABEL DEFAULT DESCRIPTION

-0000011 3 BCP 0 BCLK Polarity (DSP Modes):
+0000011 3 BCP 0 BCLK Polarity

-Interface Control 0: Normal BCLK polarity
+Interface Control 0 : normal BCLK polarity

-1: Inverted BCLK polarity
+1: inverted BCLK polarity